twak/winsyn_metadata/README.md

 ### file organisation

-The data directory is the "root" of the project.
-This contains various folders (_photos_, _metadata_single_elments_, _metadata_website_, etc…) which each contain a different type of data.
+The `data` directory is the "root" of the project.
+It contains various folders (_photos_, _metadata_single_elments_, _metadata_website_, etc…) which each contain a different type of data.

-The contents of the folders are divided into _batches_ (subfolders) such as _tom_london_20220418_ for easier processing.
+The contents of these folders are divided into _batches_ (subfolders) such as _tom_london_20220418_ for easier processing.
 They are named for the first name of the photographer, principal location, and date.
 For example, metadata relating to the image:

  _data/photos/tom_london_20220418/IMG_0206.JPG_